 Persistence: "While the results from Kunkel 2008 would even justify the statement "diclofenac is degraded in the environment", the fact that no standard OECD308 study is available has led to a more conservative assumption."

-Chronic toxicity: There is NOEC for 3 trophic levels, lowest NOEC for fish (OECD210, Danio rerio, 34 days) 0.320 mg/L.
+Chronic toxicity: There are NOEC for 3 trophic levels, lowest NOEC for fish (OECD210, Danio rerio, 34 days) 0.32 mg/L.

-PEC/PNEC is based on sales data in Sweden in year 2015.
-PEC/PNEC = 0.036 which gives the risk insignificant, i.e. consideration has not been given to measured levels in the environment.
+PEC/PNEC is based on sales data in Sweden in year 2018.
+PEC/PNEC = 0.03 which gives the risk insignificant, i.e. consideration has not been given to measured levels in the environment.

 The acute toxicity to aquatic organisms is assessed as high.
 Due to the risk of ecotoxicity in water, diclofenac has previously been monitored within the framework of EU water legislation.
 There is now enough data to assess whether diclofenac is to be proposed as a priority substance when the European parliament and the Council next time proposes a revised directive regarding priority substances in the field of water policy.
 For Sweden, the Swedish Agency for Marine and Water Management has diclofenac among special pollutants in its regulation HVMFS 2013:19 (Updated 2017-01-01).

 The degree of purification of diclofenac in the Swedish treatment plants is low, i.e. most of the substance comes out in our nature.
 In Sweden diclofenac is found in surface water at levels reported to have effects on fish.

-In India and Pakistan several species of vultures are endangered because of the veterinary use of diclofenac when the dead cows for cultural reasons is left to the vultures.
+In India and Pakistan several species of vultures have been endangered because of the veterinary use of diclofenac when the dead cows for cultural reasons is left to the vultures.
 In recent years the same problem has been seen in eagles in same areas.
 Similar effects on vultures and eagles are also suspected in Africa and there is even some concern in Europe for example in parts of Spain, where carcasses are left in the open for wild animals to eat.

-Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert advice.
+Concrete proposals on how to work to reduce emissions of environmentally harmful pharmaceuticals on the list have been developed in close cooperation with the Stockholm Drug and Therapeutics Committee's expert groups.
 The action proposals were developed from an environmental perspective.
 The patient's best always goes first and several pharmaceuticals on the list are also included in the Wise list.
 However, for such pharmaceuticals, there may be measures that could reduce the environmental impact.